 Any protection offered?
 It does not offer a guarantee, so it's more important than ever to get the right insurance.
 It lets you set a security deposit.

 How does payment work?
 Similar to TripAdvisor, HomeAway takes guests' payments, then releases the amount for the whole stay to your bank account 24 hours after they've checked in.

-If you're letting a room, you currently have two options to reduce tax, though you can only use one of them, not both.
+You currently have two options to reduce tax, though you can only use one of them, not both.
 So do your homework first.
 (Tax is paid via your tax return, after you've taken the money from Airbnb.)